hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 In the days of microarrays, technical replicates were considered a necessity; however, with the current RNA-Seq technologies, technical variation is much lower than biological variation and **technical replicates are unneccessary**.

 In contrast, **biological replicates are absolutely essential**.
-For differential expression analysis, the more biological replicates, the better the estimates of biological variation and the more precise our estimates of the mean expression levels.
-This leads to more accurate modeling of our data and identification of more differentially expressed genes.
+For differential expression analysis, the more biological replicates, the **better the estimates of biological variation** and the **more precise our estimates of the mean** expression levels.
+This leads to **more accurate modeling** of our data and identification of **more differentially expressed genes**.

 <img src="../img/de_replicates_img.png" width="500">